 (3) U.S. National Library of Medicine, G04.085.600, Paracrine Communication, Cellular signaling in which a factor secreted by a cell affects other cells in the local environment.

-An exosome is like a missile fired by a stem cell toward a target cell.
-It has a payload, which is either a protein that can tell a cell what to do or mRNA, which can force the other cell to make proteins that the stem cell needs in that area to grow.
+An exosome is like a heat-seeking missile fired by a stem cell seeking out areas of inflammation.
+It has a heavenly payload, which is either a protein that can tell a cell what to do or mRNA, which can stimulate cells to make proteins that the stem cell needs in that area to grow.